a3bd2lra7man/m7_db/README.md

     2- remove redundant code that's we repeated in every project

-    3- gives helper methods for common situation with the sqflite
+    3- gives helper methods for common situations with the sqflite

 ## Whats will you get in the end